-- 805 depends strongly on the sampling method, sampling depth and what material was used for dating (e.g., bulk or macrofossils).
 The question arises if sampled material always represents the actual drowning surface.
-To prevent such ambiguity where possible, we recommend using a systematic approach for future sampling and dating of basal peat layers, in line with what is proposed by Quik et al. (2022; developed for relatively inland peats). - In few original publications, information on the tidal regime near the sampling site is included.
+To prevent such ambiguity where possible, we recommend using a systematic approach for future sampling and dating of basal peat layers, in line with what is proposed by Quik et al. (2022; developed for relatively inland peats).

+In few original publications, information on the tidal regime near the sampling site is included.
 It is understandable that this has not been standard practice, since not all samples were originally collected for water-level and sea-level reconstruction purposes.
-The HOLSEA-NL data base is set up to facilitate incorporating tidal information, and for all SLIP and primary ULD samples, this information is now provided.
+The HOLSEA-NL data base is set up to facilitate incorporating tidal information, and for all SLIP samples, this information is now provided.
 In addition to the current MHW level, an effort was made to provide the palaeo-tidal MHW level for these samples as well (as described in Sect.
 4.1.2).
-Especially the FBE note fields may be used in future - 815 expansions of the database with e.g. Late Holocene archaeological data along former tidal inlets, where appropriate specification is required (e.g. Behre, 2007; Baeteman et al., 2011) (e.g. Behre, 2007; Baeteman et al., 2011).
-Similarly, the database accommodates specification of basin subsidence and human-induced subsidence corrections with respective values taken in from external data products for this (as described in Sect.
+Similarly, the database accommodates specification of basin subsidence and human-induced subsidence corrections - with respective values taken in from external data products for this (as described in Sect.
 4.1.3-4).
-This provides transparent documentation on vertical corrections, their uncertainties, and the optionality of using them, enabling users to assess vertical corrections individually - - 820 which was one of the aims of this paper.
-Additionally, the transparent documentation of the different steps helps interpret the data and its uncertainties.
+This provides transparent documentation on vertical corrections, their uncertainties, and the optionality of using them, enabling users to assess vertical corrections individually - which was one of the aims of this paper.
+Additionally, the transparent documentation of the different steps helps with the interpretation of the data and its uncertainties.